humanplayer2/mkmods/AnnePro2/RivetHotswap.md

 1. Disassemble keyboard and unsodler switches.

-2. Place and squeeze rivets, on key at the time:
+2. Place and squeeze rivets, one key at the time:
-    1. Place rivets in two switch pin holes.
+    1. Place rivets in the two switch pin holes.
     2. Insert the switch.
-    3. Hold it in place and flip over the PCB.
+    3. Hold it in place and flip over the pcb.
     4. Squeeze each rivet around its switch pin with a pair of thongs.
         - This is to ensure contact, so don't under-squeeze.
         - Don't over-squeeze either: you need to be able to remove the switch.
         - The pins are flat: squeeze on their long sides.
     5. Once both rivets are squeezed, you can remove the switch: the rivets can rotate, but not fall out.

-3. Fix the rivets flush to the PCB top using tape.
+3. Fix the rivets flush to the pcb top using tape.
-    - You don't want them hovering over the pcb after soldering: then the switches will be crooked.
+    - You don't want them hovering over the pcb after soldering: then the switches will sit crooked.
     - I liked the same packaging paper tape I use for tape mods.
-    - I used the back of tweezers to really press the tape tight to the pcb right around the rivets.
+    - I used the back of tweezers to press the tape tight to the pcb around the rivets.

 4. Solder the rivets.
     - Some will likely have rotated.
-    - Align them with how you squeezed them.
+    - Align them with how you squeezed them before soldering.

 5. Reassemble and test.
     - If a switch doesn't register, try angling its pins slightly before inserting so they end up touching the rivet walls.